 Congratulations!
 You made it through school and now you’re probably fishing the internet looking for the best Graduation Party food ideas for your celebration.

 WARNING: Read this post before you consider those cute and trendy Grad party food ideas on Pinterest because they may lead to a disaster.

 Here are some crucial Graduation Party food dos and don’ts that we’ve seen stand in the way of having an absolutely perfect party.

 We’ll also give you tips on what to do instead that’ll make the planning process fun and easy!

 Keep posted as we keep adding new ideas we remember all of the time.

 This post may contain affiliate links.
 Click here to read our full disclosure policy.

 It’s nearly impossible for every guest at your Grad Party to not put their fingers all over those grapes (pictured above).

-Display fruit for guests so that it’s pretty to look at yet easy to eat!
+Display fruit for guests so that it’s pretty to look at yet easy to eat (like above)!

 Don’t forget tongs or a large spoon to make your fruit accessible and sanitary, sticks and skewers are even better!